squareRoot3/squareRoot3.github.io/_pages/about.md

   - /about.html
 ---

 > 取法乎上, 仅得其中.
-> Shoot for the moon, land among the stars.
+Shoot for the moon, land among the stars.

-Currently, I am a final year PhD student at [The Hong Kong University of Science and Technology(HKUST)](https://hkust.edu.hk/), advised by [Prof. Jia Li](https://sites.google.com/view/lijia) and [Prof. Xiaofang Zhou](https://sites.google.com/view/xiaofang-zhou/home).
+I am a final year PhD candidate at [The Hong Kong University of Science and Technology(HKUST)](https://hkust.edu.hk/), advised by [Prof. Jia Li](https://sites.google.com/view/lijia) and [Prof. Xiaofang Zhou](https://sites.google.com/view/xiaofang-zhou/home).

 Previously, I received my MPhil degree from the Sun Yat-sen University in 2021, where I was fortunate to be advised by [Prof. Xiaodan Liang](https://scholar.google.com/citations?user=voxznZAAAAAJ&hl).
 I obtained my bachelor degree in Mathematics from Soochow University in 2019.
-I interned at Tencent AI Lab, Tencent Jarvis Lab, and Deep Graph Library team, Amazon Web Services AI Shanghai Lablet.
+I interned at Tencent AI Lab, Tencent Jarvis Lab, and Deep Graph Library team from Amazon Web Services Shanghai AI Lab.

-I'm on the job market: feel free to [contact me](mailto:sqrt3tjh@gmail.com) (sqrt3tjh AT gmail DOT com; WeChat: sqrt3tjh) if you are interested in research collaborations or have any job recommendations.
+I'm looking for full time opportunities: feel free to [contact me](mailto:sqrt3tjh@gmail.com) (sqrt3tjh AT gmail DOT com; WeChat: sqrt3tjh) if you have any job recommendations.

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-## Selected First-Author Publications
+## My Research

+Please refer to my [Google Scholar](https://scholar.google.com/citations?user=w4kWvXEAAAAJ&hl=zh-CN&oi=ao) for a complete pubilication list.
+Feel free to contact me if you have any questions about my research.

 ### Graph Anomaly Detection
 - GADBench: Revisiting and Benchmarking Supervised Graph Anomaly Detection <br>